 While you may not need a suit for a smart casual wedding, you will need a button-up shirt.
 In general, T-shirts are too casual for weddings, so steer clear and opt for something more sophisticated.
-Keep your shirt classic with traditional colours and patterns in order to elevate your style.
+Keep your shirt classic with traditional colors and patterns in order to elevate your style.
 Where the “casual” can come in is in the fabric.
 Lightweight fabrics have a more unstructured appearance and will help your outfit look just the right amount of relaxed.

 Smart Casual Shoes

 To finish off your smart casual look, pick out a pair of polished casual shoes.
 Choose between styles such as loafers, driving shoes, and monk strap shoes to find your ideal footwear.
-Colours in brown and navy will give your style the perfect relaxed look while remaining sophisticated.
+Colors in brown and navy will give your style the perfect relaxed look while remaining sophisticated.
 Likewise, leather and suede styles will appear more appropriately casual compared to patent leather styles.

 What to Wear to a Wedding